finn1y/Build-a-Bot/README.md

 # FuzzBot

-A discord bot with a theme
+A discord bot which can be built on any machine with different features included or not depending on use case

 ## Install